 Individuality is the key to our school

 We are a small, very personal, private day school.
-This allows us to focus more closely and more intensively on the needs of our pupils.
+This allows us to focus more closely and more intensively on the needs of our students.
 Our aim is for them to be able to develop their skills and abilities in the best possible environment.
 We also cultivate a trustful relationship with parents on a partnership basis.

 It is important to us that we offer a progressive and holistic education that, as well as knowledge and skills, stimulates self-assurance and sensitivity in the children and young people entrusted to us.
 We also strive to strengthen their sense of responsibility for the environment and community life.
-We provide a secure and inspiring learning environment and are always ready to help and support our pupils.
-Thanks to excellent pedagogical and didactic concepts, our pupils can effortlessly transfer to public or private schools at any level.
+We provide a secure and inspiring learning environment and are always ready to help and support our students.
+Thanks to excellent pedagogical and didactic concepts, our students can effortlessly transfer to public or private schools at any level.

 Focussing on each individual.
 Developing talent.
 Promoting a global outlook.

 The International School Solothurn (ISSO) is an open-minded, liberal, non-denominational school that allows children and young people to develop their individuality and full personality, thereby preparing them for the challenges of our global society.

 We also set great store by personal freedom as well as sympathetic and consistent guidance.
 Our goal is to enable our students at ISSO to feel joy in their own performance, hence facilitating a variety of personal experiences of success.

 ISSO is oriented towards the “Curriculum 21” that aims at national harmonisation.
 This facilitates the transition from and to public schools on all levels.
 Nevertheless, there is still enough freedom to independently discover and develop knowledge not only of academic topics but also of cultural understanding and communication skills.
 Cross-disciplinary lessons are of course part of this modern curriculum.